therealakhilkk/osi-model.md/Session layer.md

 Here are some common types of attacks that target the Session layer

-Session Hijacking
+Session Hijacking,
-Session Fixation
+Session Fixation,
-Man-in-the-Middle (MitM) Attacks
+Man-in-the-Middle (MitM) Attacks,
-Cross-Site Request Forgery (CSRF)
+Cross-Site Request Forgery (CSRF),
-Session Sidejacking
+Session Sidejacking.